eddieantonio/cmput296/lab-8.md

 > **Question 10**: The way we defined an event handler for the `submit`
 > event earlier and the way we defined an event handler for when the
 > XMLHttpRequest is loaded has different syntax.
 Explain what is
-> semantically different about how we defined these two even handlers?
+> semantically different about how we defined these two event handlers.

 > **Question 11**: What part of the HTTP response will be contained in
-> `xhr.responseText`.
-Be as descriptive as possible using terms used in
+> `xhr.responseText`?
+Be as descriptive as possible using terms used
-> describing HTTP messages.
+> when messages in the HTTP protocol.

 Now that we have opened the request with the desired HTTP method and request URI, and setup what will be called when the we receive the full